Phyllis Marie Oliver

 Phyllis Marie Oliver, 87, of Cedar Rapids, passed away peacefully on Aug.12, 2022.

-She is survived by her son, Eric and wife, Sheila of Cedar Rapids; daughters, Lisa and husband, Kurt Kettler of Gilbert, Ariz., Lynn and husband, Marc of Cedar Rapids and Amy of Gilbert, Ariz.; a sister, Mary and husband, Ken Mote of Marion; and sister-in-law, Kathy Gerber and husband, Jim of Cedar Falls.
+She is survived by her son, Eric and wife, Sheila of Cedar Rapids; daughters, Lisa and husband, Kurt Kettler of Gilbert, Ariz., Lynn and husband, Marc Dlouhy of Cedar Rapids and Amy of Gilbert, Ariz.; a sister, Mary and husband, Ken Mote of Marion; sister-in-law, Kathy Gerber and husband, Jim of Cedar Falls; and many nieces and nephews.

 She is also survived by five grandsons, Matthew and Tyler Kettler of Gilbert, Ariz., Kyle Dlouhy of Urbandale, Logan Dlouhy of Cedar Rapids and Eric Shakespeare and wife, Fallon of Cedar Rapids; granddaughter, Tess Walker and husband, Nick of Sauk Rapids, Minn.; and great-grandchildren, Piper, Elliott, Evander and Emmeline.